SkynetLabs/skynet-kernel/libs/libkmodule/README.md

 onmessage = handleMessage

-// handleSayHello will return a 'hello' message to the caller. function handleSomeMethod(aq: activeQuery) {
+// handleSayHello will return a 'hello' message to the caller using the name
+// provided by the caller.
+It will return an error if the caller does not
+// provide a name.
+function handleSayHello(aq: activeQuery) {
 	// If a name was provided by the caller, include the name in the hello
 	// message.
 	if ("name" in aq.callerInput) {